VirtualMonitor/VirtualMonitor.github.io/_posts/2013-07-20-BuildInstructions.md

 In order to run static analysis for driver, we have to build driver with nmake.

-1. Open a shell and enter source code directory, then run cscript configure.vbs --nmake. this will copy related source file to out/nmake/xpdm and generated env.bat and  source.inc
+1. Open a shell and enter source code directory, then run cscript configure.vbs --nmake. this will copy related source file to out/nmake/xpdm and generated source.inc

-2. Then open DDK Build environment shell, e.g. Windows XP X86 Check Build Environment. and enter out/nmake/xpdm directory
+2. Then open DDK Build environment shell, e.g. Windows XP X86 Free Build Environment.  then enter nmake

-3. run env.bat first, then run nmake.

 ### Build on Linux ###